cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 : A CBOR data item that involves packed references (_packed CBOR_).

 Packed reference:
-: A shared item reference or an argument reference.
+: A shared item reference or an argument reference, expressed by a reference data item.

+Reference data item:
+: A data item (tag or simple value) that serves as a packed reference.

+Reference site:
+: The context of a reference data item.

 Shared item reference:
 : A reference to a shared item as defined in {{sec-referencing-shared-items}}.